allain/node-nono/README.md

 I'm writing this to answer this question:

-What would it feel like to use a SQL database as the backend for a frontend that feels a lot like a NoSQL one.
+How practical is using a SQL databse as the backend to a NoSQL API.

-The goal is eventually put an API infront of a legacy MySQL database.

 The schema can be made to update itself based on how it's being used.
-For example refering to a column that doesn't exist can create it in some cases.
+For example referring to a column that doesn't exist can create it in some cases.

 ## Dreamcode